grpc/proposal/L73-java-binderchannel/wireformat.md

-While transport flow control limits consumption of scarce buffer resources at the Android/binder layer, stream flow control limits the amount of buffering at the gRPC layer for each stream.
+While transport flow control limits consumption of scarce buffer resources at the Android/binder layer, stream flow control limits the amount of buffering at the gRPC layer.
 The resulting back pressure lets an application adjust its rate of message production to match the remote reader's rate of stream consumption.

+### Sender Responsibilities
 Each stream sender (both client and server) must keep track of the amount of space remaining in its peer's receive window, decrementing this counter by the `bytes data` or `parcelable` size of each `rpc transaction` it sends and